Pura Belpré Award: Criteria

 Books are judged individually, not based on the author/illustrator's body of work nor whether the author/illustrator has previously received the award.
 Honor books may be named, but if suitable candidates are not found, the awards will not be presented in that year.
 One person may be selected to receive the awards in both categories.

 Recipients

-Yuyi Morales has won six Belpré Medals and four Honors and as both author and illustrator.
+Yuyi Morales has won six Belpré Medals and four Honors as both author and illustrator.

-Margarita Engle has won three Medals and four Honors, all as author.
+Margarita Engle has won three Medals and four Honors, all as an author.

 Duncan Tonatiuh has won one Medal and eight Honors as both author and illustrator.

 Rafael López won three Medals and three Honors in the role of illustrator.